 Used tools creatively

-Use of tools was fluid and didn’t interrupt the flow of the presentation
+Use of tools was fluid and didn’t interrupt the flow

 Use of tools added value to the presentation

-Use of tools aided understanding of content and concepts
+Use of tools aided understanding of content and

 No comments: